HAUORA

 HEALTH CLINIC

 The team at Arowhenua Whānau Services are dedicated to supporting whānau in achieving happy, healthy lives.
-Our doctors, nurses, health professionals, and kaimahi are here to help.
+Our nurses, health professionals, and kaimahi are here to help.

 • Our Arowhenua Whānau Services Primary Health team offers support for a wide range of chronic health issues.
 We have daily nurse-led clinics which are “walk in”, with no appointment necessary, around the rohe.